xmita-ghx/autoclave-stereograms/README.md

 # autoclave-stereograms
-A browser-based AI application that converts standard 2D images into 3D visual experiences.
-The system uses Computer Vision to estimate depth and Image Processing to generate two distinct types of stereoscopic outputs based on that data.
-MODE 1: Duplicates and shifts pixels for parallax.
-MODE 2: Embeds depth map into repeating noise patterns.
+A browser-based AI application that converts standard 2D images into 3D visual experiences called **Stereograms.** The system uses Computer Vision to estimate depth and Image Processing to generate two distinct types of stereoscopic outputs based on that data.

+MODE 1: *Stereogram (Side-by-Side):* Creates 3D by duplicating the image and applying a horizontal pixel shift proportional to the depth map.
+This simulates binocular parallax, tricking the brain into seeing depth when eyes are crossed.

+MODE 2: *Autostereogram (Hidden):* Generates an autostereogram by embedding the depth map into a repeating random noise pattern.
+The hidden 3D shape emerges only when the viewer decouple their eye focus.

 ---
+**What is a stereogram?**
+A stereogram is a 2D image designed to trick the brain into perceiving a 3-dimensional scene.
+It works by exploiting binocular vision: because our eyes are set apart, they usually view objects from two slightly different angles (parallax), which the brain merges to calculate depth.

+---

 ### 1. The Core Process

-* **Depth Estimation:** When an image (strictly between 1MB and 5MB) is uploaded, the AI analyzes it to create a "Depth Map."
+* **Depth Estimation:** When an image is uploaded, the AI analyzes it to create a "Depth Map."
 This is a grayscale representation where white pixels represent "near" objects and black pixels represent the "background."
 * **Mode 1: Side-by-Side (SBS):** The app duplicates the image and horizontally shifts pixels based on the depth map.
 This creates a **Parallax Effect**, mimicking how our eyes see slightly different perspectives.
-* **Mode 2: Magic Eye:** The app generates a random noise pattern and "embeds" the depth map into it by repeating the pattern at specific intervals.
+* **Mode 2: Magic Eye (Hidden):** The app generates a random noise pattern and "embeds" the depth map into it by repeating the pattern at specific intervals.
 The user sees a grayscale preview of the depth map before the final result is generated.

 ---